Coaching and Officiating

 Assessor, Mentor, Presenter and Facilitator Training

 The quality of education for coaches and officials relies on trained presenters, assessors and mentors to deliver, assess and develop coaches and officials.
-Active Canberra facilitates the delivery of these Australian Sports Commission's courses in the ACT.
+Sport and Recreation facilitates the delivery of these Australian Sports Commission's courses in the ACT.

-The Australian Sports Commission (ASC), through Active Canberra, provides a range of programs to assist in the training of presenters, assessors and mentors.
+The Australian Sports Commission (ASC), through Sport and Recreation, provides a range of programs to assist in the training of presenters, assessors and mentors.

 The National Coaching Accreditation Scheme (NCAS) and National Officiating Accreditation Scheme (NOAS) use competency based training principles to assess coaches and officials.